aviadazriel/LandingPage/README.md

-This is my resume page enjoy
+This is my resume page enjoy.
+Developed using React

+StyleShout css help